Startup identity & the sadness of a successful exit

 Almost all startup founders experience a deep and prolonged sadness after selling their company, even when the sale is an outrageous success.
 Why?

-The answer is important and fundamental for all startup founders, whether or not they ever intend to sell their company.
+The answer is important and fundamental for all startup founders, whether or not they intend to sell their company some day.

 If you ask her, “Who are you?”
 She would answer: “I’m an artist.”